 Methods 0 and 2 will by default not remove the original file, but rather truncate to zero size and remove suid/sgid properties.
-If you really want to remove the original file rather than truncate, you need to set the option SuidCheckQuarantineDelete=yes
+If you really want to remove the original file rather than truncate, you need to set the option

+SuidCheckQuarantineDelete=yes

-The rationale for this behaviour is that removing a file in an arbitrary directory is considered to be dangerous, because the object that is unlinked may not be the same object anymore that has been determined to be a suid/sgid file before.
+Removing a file in an arbitrary directory is considered to be dangerous, because the object that is unlinked may not be the same object anymore that has been determined to be a suid/sgid file before.
 You have been warned.